 “Irene would most like to be remembered for Orphans of the Storm,” her granddaughter says.
 “That’s the animal shelter she started [in Deerfield, IL] and which is still in operation.
 She was an avid crusader for animal rights.”

-The two surviving children she had with Frederic—Barbara and William—both went on to successful careers of their own.
-The latter, in the stylish manner of his family tradition, raced sports cars for a time in the mid ‘60s, and was involved with the McLaughlin Coffee Co. up to its sale in 1968.
-He later worked in real estate management in the South, but continued to preserve the legacy of his grandfather’s coffee company and his mother’s animal shelter.
-His daughter Castle, named for her grandmother, is carrying that torch while also pursuing her own areas of historical interest.
+The two surviving children of Frederic McLaughlin and Irene Castle—Barbara and William Foote McLaughlin—both went on to successful careers of their own.
+The latter, in the stylish manner of family tradition, raced sports cars for a time in the mid ‘60s, and was involved with W. F. McLaughlin & Co. up until its sale.
+He later worked in real estate management in the South, but continued to preserve the legacy of his namesake grandfather’s coffee company and his mother’s animal shelter.
+William’s daughter Castle, named for her grandmother, is carrying that torch while also pursuing her own areas of historical interest.
 She has published several books on the American West, most recently A Lakota War Book from the Little Bighorn: The Pictographic “Autobiography of Half Moon“.

 Castles in the Air, by Irene Castle